ruusey/TdaApi/README.md

 # TdaAPI
-Java REST API wrapper for TDAmeritrade OAuth2.0 API v1
+An easy to use Java REST API wrapper for TDAmeritrade OAuth2.0 API v1
+Using OKHTTP 3 and Jackson for http calls/serialization

 ## Installing
 `mvn clean install`